TexShare Database Cost Share FAQ for FY2015

 6. What is the appeals process?

-7. How much revenue will be generated by this fee schedule?
+7. How much revenue will be generated by this cost share schedule?

-This fee schedule will generate just over $2.1 million.
+This cost share fee schedule will generate just over $2.2 million.

 8. What databases will the fees buy?

-The collection of fees in the fall does not impact the databases currently available to TexShare member libraries.
+The collection of cost share fees in the fall does not impact the databases currently available to TexShare member libraries.
 The Electronic Information Working Group holds regular discussions regarding e-content.
 Members can continue to send suggestions on TexShare database content at any time.
+Descriptions of databases currently in place can be found at www.tsl.texas.gov/texshare/describedbs.html.

 9. I need more information.
 Whom can I contact?